 We report our financial results of operations in four reportable segments: Corrugated Packaging, Consumer Packaging, Global Paper and Distribution.
-Our measure of segment profitability for each reportable segment is Adjusted EBITDA because it is the measure used by our CODM to make decisions regarding allocation of resources and to assess segment performance.
-See "Note 8.
+Our Adjusted EBITDA is our measure of segment profitability for each reportable segment is Adjusted EBITDA in accordance with ASC 280, because it is the measure used by our CODM to make decisions regarding allocation of resources and to assess segment performance.
+See "Note 8.7.
 Segment Information" for additional information.

-On June 16, 2023, we sold our ownership interest in an unconsolidated displays joint venture for \$43.8 million in cash and recorded a pre-tax gain on sale of \$19.2 million recorded in Equity in income (loss) of unconsolidated entities line item in our consolidated statements of operations.
+On June 16, 2023, Strategic Portfolio Actions

+We are committed to improving our return on invested capital as well as maximizing the performance of our assets.
+From time to time, we sold have completed acquisitions that have expanded our ownership interest product and geographic scope, allowed us to increase our integration levels and impacted our comparative financials.
+Subject to restrictions in an unconsolidated displays joint venture for \$43.8 million the Transaction Agreement, we expect to continue to evaluate potential transactions in cash and recorded a pre-tax gain on sale of \$19.2 million recorded in Equity in income (loss) of unconsolidated entities line item in our consolidated statements of operations.the future, although their size may vary.

 On December 1, 2022, we completed the Mexico Acquisition.
+Acquisition for \$969.8 million in cash and the assumption of debt.
 We accounted for this acquisition as a business combination resulting in its consolidation.
 In connection with the transaction, we recognized a \$46.8 million non-cash, pre-tax loss that was partially offset by a write-off of \$22.2 million of deferred taxes.
 The loss represents the write-off of historical foreign currency translation adjustments recorded in Accumulated other comprehensive loss, as well as the difference between the fair value of the consideration paid and the carrying value of our prior ownership interest.

-We have included the operations acquired in the Mexico Acquisition in our Corrugated Packaging segment, which is consistent with our internal operational structure and how the CODM allocates resources and assesses financial performance.
+We have included the operations acquired in the Mexico Acquisition in our Corrugated Packaging segment, which is consistent with our internal operational structure and how the CODM allocates resources and assesses financial performance. segment.
 In conjunction with our Mexico Acquisition, we also moved certain existing consumer converting operations in Latin America into our Corrugated Packaging segment in line with how we are managing the business effective January 1, 2023.
 We did not recast prior year results related to these operations as they were not material.
 However, we have disclosed those impacts in the respective results of operations section below.
 See "Note 3.
-Acquisitions" for additional information.
+Acquisitions" of the Notes to Consolidated Financial Statements for additional information.

-On December 1, 2022, we sold our Eaton, IN and Aurora, IL uncoated recycled paperboard mills and recorded a pre-tax gain on sale of \$11.1 million recorded in Other income, net in our consolidated statements of operations.
+On December 1, 2022,

+In addition, in fiscal 2023, we divested our interior partitions converting operations and sold our Chattanooga, TN uncoated recycled paperboard mill, sold our ownership interest in an unconsolidated displays joint venture, sold our Seven Hills mill joint venture in Lynchburg, VA, and sold our Eaton, IN, and Aurora, IL uncoated recycled paperboard mills.
+These divestitures align with our commitment to optimize our portfolio and recorded a pre-tax gain focus our strategy on sale of \$11.1 million recorded in Other income, net in our consolidated statements of operations.
 See "Note 1.
-Basis of Presentation and Significant Accounting Policies" for additional information.
+Basis of Presentation and Significant Accounting Policies" of the Notes to Consolidated Financial Statements for additional information.